 - Reykavik This charming “big” city has incredible food, shopping, lively bars, vibrant nightlife, lovely colorful houses, landmark sites, unique districts, waterfront, great museums, and cultural richness.
 It has it all!

-- Jökulsárlón Glacier Lake, Lagoon and Diamond Beach.
-The glacier lake is the deepest lake in Iceland and due to warming tempatures has grown four times in size in 50 years.
-The lake and lagoon are filled with icebergs of all sizes that broke off from the glacier and heading out to sea.
+- Jökulsárlón Glacier Lake, Lagoon, and Diamond Beach Glacier lake is the deepest lake in Iceland and, due to warming temperatures, has grown four times in size in 50 years.
+The lake and lagoon are filled with icebergs of all sizes that break off from the glacier and head out to sea.
 Many can be found on the beach and in the pounding surf.
-It is if diamonds are strewn across the black sand, thus the name Diamond beach.
-As much as you prepare for the sight it is beyond magnificent in person.
-People stand there in silence taking in this unique and incredible sight.
+It is as if diamonds are strewn across the black sand, thus the name Diamond beach.
+As much as you prepare for the sight, it is beyond magnificent in person.
+People stand there in silence, taking in this unique and incredible sight.
 It is a dream to photograph, and we could have spent hours doing so.
-We were there for sunset with brought a glow to the icebergs that was surreal.
+We were there for sunset, which brought a glow to the icebergs that were surreal.

-- Iceland’s Raw Nature Waterfalsl, geysirs, National Parks, endless lava fields, black sand beaches, hot springs, puffin migration, whale watching, hiking, gorgeous coastline, geothermal areas and the glaciers.
+- Iceland’s Raw Nature Waterfalls, geysers, National Parks, endless lava fields, black sand beaches, hot springs, puffin migration, whale watching, hiking, gorgeous coastline, geothermal areas, and glaciers.

 - Ring Road There’s nothing quite like an Iceland road trip.
 Especially when driving past the breathtaking scenery that includes volcanoes (some currently erupting), icebergs, waterfalls, glaciers, black sand beaches, rainbows, Iceland horses and sheep, and the magical northern lights.
-The dramatic landscape is constantly changing and when you think I have seen it all it only gives you even more.
-If you have drove Ring Road you are missing out on the best of Iceland.
-We completed Ring Road in 3 1/2 days, wish we had more time but we will be back!
+The dramatic landscape is constantly changing, and when you think I have seen it all, it only gives you even more.
+If you have driven Ring Road, you are missing out on the best of Iceland.
+We completed Ring Road in 3 1/2 days and wished we had more time, but we will be back!

 Did you know?